epykslion/theo-sorcery/README.md

 Welcome to theo.whatsorcery.com.
 This website hosts my prior work as a content creator as well as some web experiments I've been working on.

-It's still a work in progress though, here are some of the issues I'll be working on.
+Continuously a work in progress, here are some features I hope to implement

-- [ ] Tweaking the navigation bar
+- [ ] implement the blog section
-- [ ] Fixing the responsiveness for the front page
+- [ ] implement the resources section
+- [ ] figure out how dropdowns work to separate my work